What Are the Effects of Divorce on Men?

 4. Men Skip the Grieving Process

 Divorce is painful because you lose the person who has been a life partner and a confidant for a long time.
 So, it’s only natural to grieve the loss, but men often skip the process.
 When this happens, their plans are derailed, their goals change, and their dreams get out of reach.
-They also bottle up their emotions and lose touch with the self, which takes a mental toll on them.
+They also bottle up their emotions and lose touch with themselves, which takes a mental toll on them.

 On the contrary, women take time to process emotions and grieve, which is a healthy emotion to help them move on.
 Unlike men, they also seek professional support to help them process changes and their new emotional state.